 TIP: You can tell if you hit a stud because the wood will be on the drill bit.

-Next place the bracket back on the wall, level it again and attach using the #12×1-1/4″ black wood screws.
+Next, place the bracket back on the wall, level it again and attach using the #12×1-1/4″ black wood screws.

 SIDE NOTE: A 90-degree drill attachment makes the process easier.

-Continue this step until all shelf brackets are attached to the wall.
+Repeat these steps until all shelf brackets are attached to the wall.

 SIDE NOTE: If you do not want a seam, you will want to attach the boards together before sanding the wood.

 Once you are happy with the smoothness of the boards, wipe the dust off the boards with a dry rag.
-Then apply the wood stain of your choice, I used English Chestnut by Minwax.
+Then, apply the wood stain of your choice.
+I used English Chestnut by Minwax.

-After applying the stain and letting it dry, seal the wood with 100% Tung Oil, see why Tung Oil is my favorite wood finisher in this post.
+After applying the stain and letting it dry, seal the wood with 100% Tung Oil.
+See why Tung Oil is my favorite wood finisher in this post.

 SIDE NOTE: You can use clamps instead of the wall but the wall will be used to push the two boards together.

 Also, be mindful of where the shelf brackets will be located on the boards because you do not want a tie plate placed where the shelf bracket will be.

-Then using the 3/4″ metal to wood screws, attach the tie plate to one board using four screws.
-Next push the two boards together, making sure the ends are aligned and the wood is flush with the surface.
+Then, using the 3/4″ metal to wood screws, attach the tie plate to one board using four screws.
+Next, push the two boards together, making sure the ends are aligned and the wood is flush with the surface.

-Continue this step until all tie plates are attached.
+Repeat these steps until all tie plates are attached.